-While most of the trails in Oakridge are steep and demanding, this diverse destination does offer a delightful beginner run: the Salmon Creek Trail.
-Salmon Creek can be combined with a few other trails in the area, but for the best beginner run, simply complete an out-and-back from the trailhead marked here.
+While most of the mountain bike trails in Oakridge are steep and demanding, this diverse destination does offer a delightful beginner pedal: the Salmon Creek Trail.
+Salmon Creek can be combined with a few other trails in the area, but for the best beginner ride, simply pedal an out-and-back from the trailhead marked here.

 This beautiful, mostly flat singletrack trail runs through a deep forest, occasionally breaking out of the trees on the banks of the creek.

-The combination of beautiful trees and creekside views makes for an ever-changing, very engaging experience that everybody is sure to enjoy!
+The combination of beautiful trees and creekside views makes for an ever-changing, very engaging experience that anybody who rides a bike is sure to enjoy!
 Within the first mile of the trailhead, you'll encounter a washed-out stream crossing with a steep descent into the wash, and a second stream crossing with slippery rock beyond that.